tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Darkheart Scepter

+_Recharge 6+:_ This scepter summons a harmless magical humanoid who faithfully serves you until the end of the battle or for about 5 minutes.
+The servant makes all skill checks using 10 plus your level (so at 1st level, skill checks made by your servant are d20 + 11, and at 10th level they are d20 + 20).
+The servant is imprisoned by the magic of the scepter, so perhaps ‘servant’ isn’t exactly the correct word.

+**Quirk:** Lazy, almost as if you had a servant on call 24/7.

+---

 #### Rod of Dwarven Might

 _Recharge 16+:_ This scepter produces a glowing axe-head on your command.
 You can use the implement as a two-handed axe you are proficient with.
 Its default bonus is the same as the implement, and you use your highest ability modifier for attack and damage while attacking with it.

 **Quirk:** Imperious demeanor.

+---

+#### Scepter of Majestic Deeds

+1/Day

+One of these scepters is said to have belonged to an elven monarch who had a vexing jester in their court.
+You are immune to accidentally looking foolish, even if others try to make you look so (for example, when others would fall into mud from a drop, you land gracefully with your hair un-mussed).
+The power of the item doesn’t protect you from any sort of attack, however.
+When you use the daily power, until your next initiative roll or until your next full heal-up, roll twice and take the best result for skill checks where you have an opportunity to ‘look impressive.’

+**Quirk:** Conceited, like a cat.

 ---